altocodenl/TODIS/readme.md

 It is about data, not about perimeter; it's zero trust but naturally.
 And kerchoffs principle: no unnecessary layers.
 Control is still key.

+- access control through a sequence. certain parts of the dataspace need to have a lock that can only be opened by a certain sequence.

 auth as extra info. zero trust as checking the auth credentials with someone you trust. yet, how do you know that someone you trust is there? if https, it's not zero trust. it'd have to be through a key exchange, but what about getting the keys in the first place? you need to trust. if you're in the same place and then you separate, then you had a trust network that then got partitioned.

+self protecting structures, first come first serve, gets key that opens it. or projects that only share through apis. these are the two ways of doing it, either blocking some things (internal approach) or allowing some things (external approach).

+the difference between internal and external is that in internal you explicitly block, in external you explicitly allow. that's it. because access needs to be there, otherwise nothing could work (if no access is needed, it's a nonproblem, but almost always, access is needed). whether access is a direct memory addressing, inter process communication, http, digitalized smoke signals, it doesn't matter. the core difference is between whitelisting and blacklisting.

 ### On scaling, consistency and parallelism